Chef Mario Batali’s delayed sexual misconduct trial opening in Boston - NewsBreak

 Batali is among a number of high-profile men who have faced a public reckoning during the #MeToo social movement against sexual abuse and harassment in recent years.

 The 61-year-old was once a Food Network fixture on shows like “Molto Mario” and “Iron Chef America.”
-But the ponytail- and orange Croc-wearing personality’s high-flying career crumbled amid sexual misconduct allegations.Two injured in Lafayette overnight shooting downtown
+But the ponytail- and orange Croc-wearing personality’s high-flying career crumbled amid sexual misconduct allegations.Disgraced chef Mario Batali to face April trial in sexual misconduct case

 Four women accused him of inappropriate touching in 2017, after which he stepped down from day-to-day operations at his restaurant empire and left the since-discontinued ABC cooking show “The Chew.”